You can refine your selection by choosing from the topic and languages lists below.

 Listen to the sounds of an earthquake in this video created by Georgia Tech

 Download and print these posters in English on what to do in an earthquake.
-Put them up in your home, school or workplace.
+Put them up in your home, school, work or community space.

 Remember to Drop, Cover and Hold in an earthquake.
 If you use a walker or wheelchair, Lock, Cover and Hold.

-Keeping everyone healthy and safe at work doesn’t necessarily mean buying expensive equipment and lots of paperwork.
+Keeping everyone healthy and safe at work doesn’t mean buying expensive equipment and doing lots of paperwork.
 It does mean taking a proactive approach and getting everyone at work involved.

-Continuity and contingency planning is about being prepared for all types of disruptions, e.g. an earthquake, broken equipment or losing a supplier — and quickly getting back on your feet.
+Continuity and contingency planning is about being prepared for all types of disruptions.
 Use the business.govt.nz step-by-step guide to get your plan sorted.
 It’s vital to your business’s survival.

-Water supplies, including drinking water, could be affected in an emergency, so it is essential to have a supply of stored water.
+Water supplies, including drinking water, could be affected in an emergency.
+Have a supply of stored water for three days or more.
 Find out more about storing water.

 We’ve compiled helpful answers to frequently asked questions about Emergency Mobile Alert.

-This NZSL video gives an overview of Emergency Mobile Alert.
+Watch this NZSL video for an overview of Emergency Mobile Alert.

-Emergency and disaster updates from the National Emergency Management Agency.
-For info on preparing for disasters follow the
+Find emergency and disaster updates from the National Emergency Management Agency.
+For advice on preparing for disasters follow the @NZGetReady Twitter channel.